SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### How it works

 * Background Animation: The sweeping motion is achieved by shifting the ```background-position``` from ```0%``` to ```100%``` on hover.
 The gradient itself usually consists of three colour stops — a primary colour, a contrasting central shade (such as white), and a secondary colour — all arranged linearly from left to right.
 When animated, the middle colour moves across the button, creating the impression of light or energy sweeping over the surface.
 * Styling & Transition: The CSS transition (```transition: all 0.3s ease```) ensures the sweep effect feels natural and responsive.
 The ```background-size: 400%``` property is critical — it extends the gradient beyond the button's visible area, so the shift in background-position causes the gradient to animate smoothly across it.
+Additionally, ```overflow: hidden``` is applied to the button to ensure the animated gradient stays neatly contained within its bounds, preventing visual overflow.

 #### Customisation